hamedsey/hamedsey.github.io/_pages/about.md

 - Topic: Leveraging SmartNICs to Accelerate Latency-Critical Online Services

   - The increasing demands of today’s datacenters has instigated a push toward merging network and compute, giving rise to smartNICs.
-Tightly coupled with their hosts, smartNICs can inspect packets, extract hints, and leverage offloaded application-level semantics to boost servers' throughput under SLOs, accelerate us-scale online services.
+Tightly coupled with their hosts, smartNICs can inspect packets, extract hints, and leverage offloaded application-level semantics to boost servers' throughput under SLOs, accelerate μs-scale online services.
 Such offloads enable significant performance gains through the integration of techniques such as inter-core load balancing, optimized data movement, and improved RDMA connection scalability for server-grade CPUs.
 My work identifies prime use cases for boosting datacenter performance using smartNICs and clarifies why smartNICs should co-exist, alongside server grade CPUs, as first-class citizens within the datacenter.

 <!---